 1 & 2 Samuel: The books of Samuel have probably occupied more of my time than any other Old Testament book.
 Among my favourite undergrad courses was my advanced Hebrew reading course with Keith Bodner which focused on translation of 1 Samuel.
 Walter Brueggemann, First and Second Samuel (Interpretation) is in my mind essential reading for understanding Samuel.
 David Tsumura, The First Book of Samuel (NICOT) and Ralph Klein, 1 Samuel (WBC) are great scholarly works on 1 Samuel, but Brueggemann does what no other can do in analyzing the interplay and literary techniques which make 1 & 2 Samuel so powerful as story, drama and theology.

 1 & 2 Kings: Simon DeVries, 1 Kings, Second Edition (WBC) and T.R.
 Hobbs, 2 Kings (WBC) are both in depth, scholarly treatments which I highly recommend.

-1 & 2 Chronicles: My former professor Keith Bodner is currently working on a new volume, which no doubt will be excellent.
+1 & 2 Chronicles: My former professor Keith Bodner is currently working on a new volume in the NICOT series, which no doubt will be excellent.
 In the mean time, Sarah Japhet’s OTL volume is my go to.

 Ezra/Nehemiah: F. Charles Fensham.
 The Books of Ezra and Nehemiah (NICOT) and H.G.M.
 Williamson Ezra, Nehemiah (WBC) are both worth having.